Pedroenrick/Pedroenrick/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at <a href="https://codeandgo.com.br/">Code & Go</a>
+- 🔭 I’m currently working at <a href="https://vexpenses.com.br//">Vexpenses/a>
-- 🌱 I’m currently learning React, Typescript and Java.
+- 🌱 I’m currently learning React and Typescript.

 <div>
   <a href="https://github.com/Pedroenrick"/>